Read next: Corporate rebranding process

 Relevant article: 4 worst things about being a Brand Manager

-What these rebranding strategy examples make clear is that to be successful and survive in the world of mergers and acquisitions, all parties need to be dedicated to developing strong brand identities.
+What these acquisition and brand merger examples make clear is that to be successful and survive in the world of mergers and acquisitions, all parties need to be dedicated to rebranding a company by developing strong brand identities.

-Effective internal employee buy-in starts by giving your employees the resources they need to correctly implement new branding elements.
-Giving busy individuals the tools they need to easily communicate your new corporate visual identity facilitates consistency and ensures brand compliance; with integrated software such as Templafy’s Brand & Compliance Checker validating communications for any off-brand visuals such as a distorted logo or font.
+Effective internal employee buy-in starts by giving your employees the resources they need to correctly implement the new branding elements involved in rebranding a company.
+Giving busy individuals the tools they need to easily communicate your new corporate visual identity facilitates consistency and ensures brand compliance; with integrated software such as Templafy.

 - Google’s G Suite vs. Microsoft’s Office 365: A comparison cheat sheet